timklapdor/csulx/_strategies/Adding-Voice-Recordings.md

 ### Tools

 There are multiple ways to record and upload an audio file for students.
 You can use a handheld Digital Voice Recorder (picture the type used by journalists), a headset at your computer or even your mobile phone.
 A number of Schools throughout the university have purchased Digital Voice Recorders so please check before purchasing your own.
-Most newer models record in MP3 but if the device you have does not permit MP3, you could [use a program](https://cloudconvert.com/) to converts to MP3 for free.
+Most newer models record in MP3 but if the device you have does not permit MP3, you could [use a program](https://cloudconvert.com/) that converts to MP3 for free.

 Create audio files by recording using the following: